Fearfully-M/STRNewsApp/README.md

 1. Visit the homepage to explore uplifting news from various niches.
 2. Click on an article to read more on the original source.
-3. Navigate to the YouTube page to find summarized videos.
+3. Navigate to the YouTube page to find summarized videos via their transcripts.

 ## Limitations